 - A stainless steel manifold contains up to 50% less weight than a brass manifold.
-But, the dimension and features are the same.
+But the dimensions and features are the same.

 - Standard stainless steel features a tensile strength of 520 N/mm2.
 Brass features a tensile strength of 430 N/mm2.
-It means stainless steel has 20.93% higher mechanical power than brass.
+This means stainless steel has 20.93% higher mechanical power than brass.